Godawari Dutta: Work and career

 Dutta began painting at the age of six, first on walls and then on paper only in 1971.
-Dutta was well versed in the Kayashta style of Mithila paintings, which favours black and white contrasts, and she used bamboo sticks to paint.
+Dutta was well versed in the Kayastha style of Mithila paintings, which favours black and white contrasts, and she used bamboo sticks to paint.
 Reoccurring themes of her art are the portrayal of characters from Ramayana and Mahabharata, as well as events of daily life such as marriage or dance.
 Dutta trained both students and teachers under India's Centre for Cultural Resources and Training.

 Dutta had frequently visited Germany and Japan, where she would stay at times for up to a year.
-A set of works that she created during that time were displayed in Mithila Museum in Takomachi, Japan, and Fukuoka Asian Art Museum.
+A set of works that she created during that time were displayed in Mithila Museum in Tōkamachi, Japan, and Fukuoka Asian Art Museum.

 In December 1983, Dutta founded Mithila Kala Viaks Samiti, an NGO that aims to fight poverty through education, and to promote the Madhubani style of painting.
 The organization is engaged in designing and implementing programmes for disadvantaged communities.
 Dutta also helped rural women to become financially independent, and was a proponent of girls’ education.

 In 2019, Dutta was awarded the Padma Shri by President Ram Nath Kovind.